Choosing a Career in Pharmacy

 It is not necessary to complete a degree program to meet the academic admission requirements for our PharmD program – most students are able to meet the academic requirements within only 2 years of university level study!
 Once admitted to our PharmD program it will take 4 years to complete the program regardless of prior education or work experience.

 There are various Pharmacy related BSc degree programs (for example, Pharmacology or Pharmaceutical Chemistry) but these general science programs alone do not qualify you for licensure as a Pharmacist even though there may be some overlap in course material between the programs.
-There is no advantage to students who choose programs with some related material (such as those mentioned above).
+There is no advantage, as part of the admission process, to students who choose programs with some related material (such as those mentioned above).

 It is important to note that Pharmacy Technician/Assistant programs, which are offered at the Ontario community college level and which are typically only 1 to 2 years in length, are not considered for admission or transfer credit purposes.